juancolchete/21/MasteringBitcoin0.md

 2024	840,000	3.125 BTC	~450 BTC
 2028	1,050,000	1.5625 BTC	~225 BTC
 # What are transaction inputs and outputs and what do they have to do with the transfer of value?
-Source of spents and spents destinations.
+Source of spents and spents destinations, output needs to be new UTXOs.
 # Why is a transaction fee needed and how is it calculated?
 Based on demand on memPool.
 Sats per v Byte * vBytes